joshpurvis/niptables/README.md

 iptables -I INPUT -i + -m state --state ESTABLISHED,RELATED -j ACCEPT
 ```

-Notice that rules for all loopback traffic and all external traffic are added by default
+Notice that rules for all loopback traffic and all outgoing traffic are added by default